 Regulatory agencies in the UK, Spain, and Singapore spoke against cryptocurrency advertisements.
 They think that ads put the protection of investors at risk.
-As a result, the possibility of much stricter regulations on promotions has been raised, which could seriously affect the market.
+As a result, the possibility of stricter promotion regulations has been raised, which could seriously affect the market.

 With everything going on right now, it is practically a perfect combination for the collapse of the overall crypto market.
-For many analysts, that bitcoin and the market will collapse is unavoidable.
-It's something they've been expecting for a very, very long time.
-The thing is, we hear this kind of commentary all the time as every time bitcoin crashes, the naysayers use it as an excuse to discredit cryptocurrencies.
+For many analysts, the that bitcoin and the market will collapse is unavoidable.
+It’s something they’ve been expecting for a very, very long time.
+We hear this kind of commentary all the time, as every time Bitcoin crashes, the naysayers use it as an excuse to discredit cryptocurrencies.

-The truth is that the year has just begun, and many predictions claim that the value of bitcoin and other cryptocurrencies could increase considerably in the coming months.
-Some projections suggest that the value of bitcoin could reach $100,000 very soon if the conditions are right.
+The year has just begun, and many predictions claim that the value of Bitcoin and other cryptocurrencies could increase considerably in the coming months.
+Some projections suggest that the value of Bitcoin could reach $100,000 very soon if the conditions are right.
 But so far, it is uncertain what will happen to the market tomorrow.
 Everything could change radically, but it is not known for better or worse.